 Figure 8.
 CLD of the variable affected by risk factor

-In order to calculate the risk index value, the likelihood and impact value of each risk, as shown in Table 4, are extracted from [42][33].
-Nakandala [42][33] collected risk index values from managers in various fresh food companies.
+In order to calculate the risk index value, the likelihood and impact value of each risk, as shown in Table 4, are extracted from [42].
+Nakandala [42] collected risk index values from managers in various fresh food companies.
+However, for risk events depending on the system's recovery rate, risk damage can reduce and re-cover over time and on a step-by-step basis.
+In addition, a risk assessment matrix, as represented in Table 3, enables this research to calculate the project risk index value by identifying an equivalent value for each likelihood and impact level as extracted from Nakandala [42].

 Table 3.
 Risk Assessment Matix